Tag Archives: paddling in france

 Review

-If you know the original edition (far left), first thing you’ll notice is the near-identical cover, but with frothing rapids airbrushed away and a somewhat anachronistic SUP pasted on.
-A clumsy attempt to cash-in on the SUP craze?
+If you know the original edition (far left), first thing you’ll spot is the near-identical cover, but with scary, frothing rapids airbrushed out and a somewhat anachronistic SUP pasted on, a embarrassingly clumsy attempt to cash-in on the current SUP craze.

 Some of Rivers’ other publications feature very nice retro poster-style covers (right) which would have suited Best Canoe Trips perfectly.
 Can a non-faked image of canoeing in the Massif be so hard to track down?
 The book is full of them.
-But if you don’t know the previous edition you’d probably not notice the front cover photoshoppery.
+But if you don’t know the previous edition you’ll probably not notice the front cover photoshoppery.
+Imagine what AI could manage today?!

 massifsumm